WUBIN10086/tc_connection_code/README.md

 4. decide the position for APs and Hosts.
 5. input the coordinates in "coordinates.csv"
    coordinates decided by the xlsx file `Floor_Plan_for_estimation`, the row of this file represent the X axis, and column represent the Y axis.
-6. input the walls in "Wall.csv"
+6. input the walls info in "Wall.csv"
 7. run main.py
 8. see the results in "Output.txt"